4rft5/JDownloader-Docker-SMTP/README.md

 Install the **Event Scripter** Extension and restart your container.
 You should now see a new **Event Scripter** tab at the bottom of the Settings scrollbar.

 Enter Event Scripter and click **Add**.
 You can click to enter a name, and set the Trigger to **Package Finished**.
-Don't forget to click the checkmark on the left to enable the scripter.
+Don't forget to click the checkmark on the left to enable the script.

 Inside of the Script Editor, enter the following: